Jus-tiine/CTDS/README.md

 ## Usage
 Download the [MIND dataset](https://msnews.github.io/) and place it in the `data/` directory.

-Each Notebook is self contained as long all requirements and the above mentioned Dataset are set up correctly.
+Each notebook is self-contained as long as all requirements and the above dataset are set up correctly.

-It is strongly recommended to run the Notebooks with the MIND small dataset initially, since the full set requires significant resources for BERT and DQR.
+In `data/` is the data from the smaller dataset, so that the whole code can run smoothly.
+For the recommendation based on frequent items in the report, we used the large dataset.
+We couldn't use the large dataset for content-based and reinforcement learning recommendation due to the large computational effort and the additional resources required.
+So the large dataset is not recommended for these two.

 ---